|

 Where to Stay in Charleston: Hotel Emeline

-Hotel Emeline is an utter metamorphosis of the former DoubleTree on this spot, the only constant being the historic front door.
+Hotel Emeline is a complete transformation of the former DoubleTree on this site, the only constant being the historic front door.

 Emeline’s spacious foyer feels more like a hip living room than the lobby, with a boisterous Motown soundtrack.